libretime/libretime/docs/calendar.md

 To remove an individual item from a show, click on the show in the **Calendar**, and select **Schedule Tracks** from the pop-up menu.
 In the window which opens, click any item you wish to remove from the show, then click **Delete** on the pop-up menu, or check the box in the item's row then click the **Remove** icon at the top of the table.
 To remove all files and playlists from a show, click on the show in the **Calendar**, and select **Clear Show** from the pop-up menu.

-Deleting a forthcoming show
+Deleting a upcoming show
 ---------------------------

-To delete one forthcoming instance of a repeating show, click on the show in the **Calendar**, and select **Delete**, then **Delete Instance** from the pop-up menu.
+To delete an upcoming instance of a repeating show, click on the show in the **Calendar**, and select **Delete**, then **Delete Instance** from the pop-up menu.
 If you wish to delete all future instances of a repeating show, select **Delete Instance and All Following** from the pop-up menu.

 ![](img/Screenshot490-Delete_this_instance.png)